English / Japanese(æĨæŽčŠ)

 git clone --depth=1 https://github.com/irichu/dotfiles.git && cd dotfiles && ./install.sh

-2. Bulk installation
+2. Automatic package installation

 .